Made in U.S.A. (1987 film)

 Made in U.S.A. is a 1987 American crime drama / black comedy film directed by Ken Friedman from a screenplay by Zbigniew Kempinski.

+Plot

 The film stars Adrian Pasdar and Chris Penn as two young men who decide to leave behind their working-class lives in the coal-mining country of Pennsylvania and travel to California.
 Along the way, they pick up a hitchhiker (Lori Singer) and embark on a crime spree.
-The soundtrack features several songs by the American band Sonic Youth, who in 1995 released an album (also titled Made in USA) of all the songs they had recorded for the film.
+The leitmotiv of the film involves Tuck and Dar ending up in different locations across the United States destroyed by man made environmental disasters.
+Starting in their dying hometown of Centralia, Pennsylvania and traveling to other towns including the ghost town of Times Beach, Missouri and Church Rock, New Mexico.